tonystone/tracelog/README.md

    }
 ```

 There are several trace levels for `logTrace` that can be use.
-If you pass not level, you get level 1, otherwise specify
+If you don't pass a level, you get level 3, otherwise specify
 a level when making the `logTrace` call.
 For example, here is a trace level 1 call.

 ```Swift